Optimality and Approximate Optimality of Source-Channel Separation in Networks: Notation and Definitions

-Next we need to define the source codes and the channel codes extracted for the separation-based approach.
+Next we define the source coding problem and the channel coding problem that are being separated into.
 For the JSCMUD problem, the source codes are conventional lossy source codes.
-In the channel coding problem we consider, each source $S_i$ is replaced with a message $W_i$ of cardinality $L_i$ with a uniform distribution; moreover, these messages are mutually independent.
+The channel coding problem is more involved: each source $S_i$ is replaced with a message $W_i$ of cardinality $L_i$ with a uniform distribution; moreover, these messages are mutually independent.
 The precise channel code definition is as follows.